Extended mass and spheroidal deformation effects on epicyclic frequencies and periapsis shift in quasi-circular orbits: Gravitational potential of an inhomogeneous spheroid

 \section{Gravitational potential of an inhomogeneous spheroid}

-In this section, we review the gravitational potential inside an inhomogeneous spheroid~\cite{Chandrasekhar:1969}.
-Let $x_i$ ($i=1, 2, 3$) denote the Cartesian coordinates in the three-dimensional Euclidean space $\mathbb{R}^3$.
-We consider a solid ellipsoid with semi-axis lengths $a_1$, $a_2$, and $a_3$.
+In this section, we review the gravitational potential inside an inhomogeneous spheroid~\citep{Chandrasekhar:1969}.
+Hereafter, we work in the Newtonian framework and retain the gravitational constant $G$ explicitly, in contrast to the use of geometrized units in Sec.~\ref{sec:2}.
+Let $x_i$ ($i=1, 2, 3$) denote the Cartesian coordinates in the 3D Euclidean space $\mathbb{R}^3$.
+We consider a solid ellipsoid with semi-axis lengths $a_1$, $a_2$, and $a_3$, where ``solid" refers to a mass distribution that fills the volume, not to mechanical rigidity.
 We assume that the solid ellipsoid is foliated by thin, homogeneous homeoids, each with semi-axis lengths given by $m a_i$ ($i=1, 2, 3$), where the parameter $m$ varies from $0$ at the center to $1$ at the surface.
 Each homeoid is defined by

 This result implies that the density of this ellipsoid depends solely on $m^2$, i.e., $\rho=\rho(m^2)$.
-Such an inhomogeneous ellipsoidal mass distribution yields an interior gravitational potential (see Theorem~12 in Ref.~\cite{Chandrasekhar:1969}),
+Such an inhomogeneous ellipsoidal mass distribution yields an interior gravitational potential (see Theorem~12 in \citet{Chandrasekhar:1969}),

 where $G$ denotes the gravitational constant, and the functions $\Delta$ and $m^2(u)$ are defined as follows:

 Now we assume the following form for $\rho(m^2)$: